nodetec/relaywizard/README.md

 1. Install necessary dependencies
 2. Set up a firewall
-3. Configure nginx
+3. Configure Nginx
-4. Obtain a TLS certificate for HTTPS
+4. Obtain a SSL/TLS certificate for HTTPS
 5. Install the relay software
 6. Set up a systemd service for your relay